AndreasChristensen89/project-three-python/README.md

 ![High Score](/assets/images/readme-pictures/introduction.webp)

 * __Set difficulty__
     * Shows the different difficulty levels the player can choose.
-Choice is passed through a function that generates ship of random lenght (2-4) and random vertical/horizontal, and passes the coordinates into a list.
-When the corrent number of ships is in the list it is passed on, and the actual game starts.
+Choice is passed through a function that generates ship of random length (2-4) and random vertical/horizontal and passes the coordinates into a list.
+When the correct number of ships is in the list it is passed on, and the actual game starts.
     * Heading reads "Set the difficulty", followed by empty line
     * Four print statements:
         * 1: One ship - passes 1 to generate ship function